15-440/website/officehours.md

 micro_nav: false
 ---

-Office hours will be held in the GHC commons.
-We will use [OHQueue](https://cmu.ohqueue.com/#/ca) to manage student wait time for TAs.
+Office hours will be held in the GHC commons, unless otherwise noted in the calendar below.
+We will use [OHQueue](https://cmu.ohqueue.com/#/ca) to manage student wait time for TAs, queue name "15-440" (*not "15-4400640"*).

 **Important notes**